 Google pays out 68% of their AdSense revenue, so for every $100 an advertiser pays, Google pays $68 to the publisher.
 The actual rates an advertiser pays varies, usually between $0.10 to $0.30 per view, but averages out at $0.18 per view.
 On Average the YouTube channel can receive $18 per 1,000 ad views.
 This equates to $3 - $5 per 1000 video views.

-In How To Make Money On YouTube: 9 Ways Influencers Monetize Their Youtube Channels we discussed how people make money on YouTube.
+In this post we discussed how people make money on YouTube.
 However, just how much do they make?
 Well here's a Youtube Earnings Estimator you can give a spin - to find out how much Youtubers make exactly, read on;

 Of course, for thousands of YouTubers, the answer is “nothing,” or “very little.”
 However, there are many YouTubers who make a comfortable living off their video channels.
 Moreover, of course, there is a small elite group who make an extraordinary income from the videos they create and post online.